OpenMaine/maineballot/_posts/2023-11-07-Q2_ForeignContributions.md

 ## Ballot question
-* Do you want to create a new power company governed by an elected board to acquire and operate existing for-profit electricity transmission and distribution facilities in Maine?
+Do you want to ban foreign governments and entities that they own, control, or influence from making campaign contributions or financing communications for or against candidates or ballot questions?

 {% include yes-no-table.html %}